ARBUCHELI/CS50-MARIO-LESS/README.md

 <strong>INSTRUCTIONS</strong>
 1. Download and unzip the repository folder.
 2. Open, compile and run the mario.c file in the CS50 IDE to see the project.
 If you want to run the project in other C compiler you should try to replace the cs50.h library for a function that implements similar functionality.
-For example scanf. [scanf](https://stackoverflow.com/questions/865284/what-is-the-easiest-way-to-get-an-int-in-a-console-app)
+For example [scanf].(https://stackoverflow.com/questions/865284/what-is-the-easiest-way-to-get-an-int-in-a-console-app)

 # Author: Andrés R. Bucheli